focods/geospatial/README.md

 The shapefiles are from the US Census Bureau and [Colorado Information Marketplace](https://data.colorado.gov/Municipal/Municipal-Boundaries-in-Colorado/u943-ics6/data) Oil well production data is from the Colorado Oil and Gas Conservation Commission.

+## OilWellAge.ipnb (in progress)

+Exploration of the relationship between the age of an oil well and its output